FlightGoggles: A Modular Framework for Photorealistic Camera, Exteroceptive Sensor, and Dynamics Simulation: INTRODUCTION

 The rise of data-driven algorithms for autonomous robotics, has bolstered the need for extensive labeled data sets.
 Simulation offers an alternative to experimental data gathering.
 Clearly, there are many advantages to this approach, \eg, cost efficiency, safety, repeatability, and essentially unlimited quantity and diversity.
 In recent years, several synthetic, or virtual, datasets have appeared in literature.
-For example, Synthia~\cite{ros2016synthia} and Virtual KITTI~\cite{Gaidon:Virtual:CVPR2016} use Unity to generate photorealistic renders of an urban environment, and ICL-NUIM~\cite{handa:etal:ICRA2014} provides synthetic renderings of an indoor environment based on pre-recorded handheld trajectories.
-The Blackbird Dataset~\cite{antonini2018blackbird} includes real-world ground truth and inertial measurements of a quadcopter in motion capture, and photorealistic camera imagery rendered in FlightGoggles.
+For example, Synthia~\cite{ros2016synthia} and Virtual KITTI~\cite{Gaidon:Virtual:CVPR2016} use Unity to generate photorealistic renders of an urban environment while \cite{wang2020tartan} use the Unreal Engine to generate data for visual inertial odometry.
+Similiarly, generating high-fidelity images using a rendering engine is used in various visual SLAM datasets such as \cite{straub2019replica, wang2020tartan}.
+The 3D images or point cloud data are often used to enhance the quality of the rendered environments.
+For instance, Matterport3d~\cite{chang2017matterport3d} utilizes the Matterport 3D camera sensor~\cite{matterport}, and Stanford BuildingParser~\cite{armeni20163d} utilizes the large-scale point cloud to generate fine-grained dataset.
+ICL-NUIM~\cite{handa:etal:ICRA2014} provides synthetic renderings of an indoor environment based on pre-recorded handheld trajectories.
+The Blackbird Dataset~\cite{antonini2018blackbird, blackbird2020ijrr} includes real-world ground truth and inertial measurements of a quadcopter in motion capture, and photorealistic camera imagery rendered in FlightGoggles.
 The open-source availability of FlightGoggles and its photorealistic assets enables users to straightforwardly generate additional data, including real-time photorealistic renders based on real-world vehicles and actors.